chriswu99aaa/Computer-Science-Learning-Noet/Technical-interview-algorithms-dataStructure.md

         return result;
     }
 ```
 We define a derct access table of size 128, and keep two pointers. left and right within  which we form substrings.
-We extend the right index until. it reaches the end of the stirng, and we count the frequency of the character occurence in the substring, we one of them is larger than 1, then there is a duplicate, we need to contract the window by move the left pointer to the right and decrement the occurence.
+We extend the right index until. it reaches the end of the stirng, and we count the frequency of the character occurence in the substring, we one of them is larger than 1, then there is a duplicate, we need to contract the window by the left pointer to the right and decrement the occurence.
 Finally, we calculate the maximum of the curent window length by right-left+1 and the previous best.

 Method 3: Sliding window optimised
 ```